London Bridge: home to The Shard, some incredible views of the Thames and any number of delicious restaurants around Borough Market.

 But it wouldn’t be a trip to Hawksmoor without gazing at their dessert menu.
 Order yourself an indulgent Baileys with Hawksmoor’s Warm chocolate tart with brown butter ice cream.
 While this might be our top combination, a Baileys (an excellent way to properly round off a night) also goes excellently with the Peanut butter shortbread, Salted caramel tart and Sticky toffee pudding.
 In short, if there’s the option to order more than one, we wouldn’t judge!

 Before you put an end to your evening, walk across the bridge and marvel at the city’s skyline all lit up at night.
-And, if you want to impress your friends with a bit of history thrown into the mix, here’s what London Bridge (and some other famous ones across the city) used to look like, back in the day!

 Also published on Medium.